Reewr/gogs-cli/README.md

 ## Testing

-In order to test, you will need a local Gogs instance that the cli can contact and change.
+In order to test, you will need a local Gogs instance that the CLI can contact and change.
 It primarily adds lots of repositories and issues.

-When this is done, the following environment variables must be defined:
+**Note**: The local Gogs server should NOT be a production server and should only be one running for development.
+This is due to number of repositories and issues that are created.
+The best bet is to get one up and running using Docker.

 **GOGS_CLI_TEST_HOSTNAME**

-The hostname of the Gogs testing instance
+The hostname of the Gogs testing instance, including the port and protocol (example: "http://localhost:10080")

 **GOGS_CLI_TEST_USERNAME**